 Outside of Coors, Golden is filled with other employers and small businesses.
 In fact, due in large part to its economic vibrancy -- and lots of jobs -- Golden’s “Main Street” has been recognized as one of the best in the country.

-Golden offers those that live there not only a place to start and raise a family or start a business, but also to get away from all that bustle to enjoy the natural beauty that surrounds it.
+Living in Golden offers you a place to start and raise a family or start a business, but also to get away from all that bustle to enjoy the natural beauty that surrounds it.